rafaelcostafrf/autonomous_quadrotor_environment/README.md

 ## How to use the mathematical environment:

-	1. Download environment/quadrotor_env.py
+	1. Download ./environment/quadrotor_env.py
 	2. Install the following packages:
 		Numpy 1.19.0
 		Scipy 1.5.0
-	3. Some examples in Exemplo - Ambiente.ipynb
+	3. Some examples in ./examples